This website uses cookies to ensure you get the best experience.

 Laguna Bacalar

-Optional: Day 10 – Scuba diving or snorkelling in Mahahual
+Day 10 – Scuba Diving or Snorkelling in Mahahual

 Mahahual is a real paradise for snorkellers and scuba divers.
 Like the whole Caribbean coast of Mexico, it’s located at the Mesoamerican Reef System, the second-largest coral reef system in the world after the Great Barrier Reef.
 In contrast to places like Playa del Carmen or Cancun, it’s significantly less crowded here.